andrew/ultimate-awesome/README.md

 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-electronics](https://github.com/techgaun/awesome-electronics) - My personal list of electronics resources for DIY.
+- [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
+Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
+Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-rubykaigi2016](https://github.com/angdev/awesome-rubykaigi2016) - A list of awesome RubyKaigi 2016 slides, repositories, blogs.
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.